3D scanning for the helmet of an eight meter semi rigid boat

 The digitalization of vessels has taken a step forward with the use of SHINING 3D scanners.
-In this case, the complete hull geometry of an 8-meter rigid inflatable boat was captured, obtaining a precise digital model that facilitates design, maintenance, and repair tasks, eliminating the need for manual measurements and reducing errors.
+In this case, the complete geometry of the hull of an 8-meter rigid inflatable boat (RIB) was captured, obtaining a precise digital model that facilitates design, maintenance, and repair tasks, eliminating the need for manual measurements and reducing errors.

 Complete geometry capture without direct contact 🚤

-The 3D scanning process allows recording every curve and variation of the hull without physical contact.
-With SHINING 3D equipment, a point cloud is generated that becomes an editable solid model.
-This streamlines damage assessment, structural reinforcement planning, or mold manufacturing.
-By avoiding manual surveying, work time is reduced and dimensional interpretation errors are minimized, bringing direct precision to the shipyard's workflow.
+The 3D scanning process allows recording every curve and variation of the hull without the need for physical contact.
+With SHINING 3D equipment, a point cloud is generated that is converted into an editable solid model.
+This streamlines damage assessment, planning of structural reinforcements, or mold manufacturing.
+By avoiding manual lifting, work time is reduced and dimensional interpretation errors are minimized, providing direct precision to the shipyard's workflow.

 Goodbye to the tape measure and back pain ☕